camlinke/wordcount/part1_revision.md

 $ workon wordcount
 ```

 If all is setup properly, it will activate your environment and move you directly to the project directory.
-A nice timesaver. :)
+A nice timesaver. :) *If you are having problems with virtualenvwrapper, just use virtualenv.*

 Next we're going to get our basic structure for our app set up.
-Add the following files to your wordcount folder:
+Add the following files to your "wordcount" folder:

 ```
 $ touch app.py .gitignore README.md requirements.txt